demisto/content/Packs/Zoom/README.md

     Account ID
     Client ID
     Client secret

-for more information about the setup [click here](https://marketplace.zoom.us/docs/guides/build/server-to-server-oauth-app/).
+for more information about creating an OAuth app click [here](https://marketplace.zoom.us/docs/guides/build/server-to-server-oauth-app/).

 ### For the JWT method (deprecated)
-To get the credentials, login to your Zoom account, click [here](https://marketplace.zoom.us/develop/create) and choose JWT.
+- Create an JWT app
 - Use the following account credentials to get an access token:
     API Key
     API Secret

+for more information about creating an OAuth app click [here](https://marketplace.zoom.us/docs/guides/build/jwt-app/).
 ***

 ### Troubleshooting - OAuth